Windsrain/ZeroStereo/README.md

 ## ✈️ Pre-trained Model

-You can download our pre-trained models from [Google Drive](https://drive.google.com/drive/folders/1UufIY7I3NXiLVm7Hbj3_htJEgttx7-R6?usp=drive_link).
+You can download our pre-trained models from [Hugging Face](https://huggingface.co/Windsrain/ZeroStereo/tree/main)🤗.

 ## ✈️ Generation